thuliteio/docs/src/content/docs/concepts/dependencies.md

 ## JavaScript

-For a JavaScript project following the Twelve-Factor App methodology, dependencies should be explicitly declared in a `package.json` file.
+For a JavaScript project following the Twelve-Factor App methodology, dependencies are explicitly declared in a `package.json` file.
 This file acts as the dependency declaration manifest, listing all necessary packages.
 Isolation is achieved by using a tool like [npm](https://www.npmjs.com/), which installs dependencies in a `node_modules` directory within the project.
 This ensures that the app does not rely on system-wide packages, maintaining consistency across different environments.
 Additionally, any required scripts or tools should be included as npm scripts to avoid system tool dependencies.

-### Thulite

-Thulite' [integrations](/guides/integrations/) and [themes](/guides/themes/) are npm packages explicitly declared in your project's `package.json` and installed in the `node_modules` directory of your project.
-Thulite uses Hugo's [module configuration](https://gohugo.io/hugo-modules/configuration/#module-configuration-mounts) to mount the Thulite dependencies' `node_modules` directories to one of Hugo's corresponding [component folders](https://gohugo.io/getting-started/directory-structure/#directories), making them available to Hugo for processing.

 ### Pros

 - Centralizes all dependencies (JavaScript and other assets) in one place (`package.json`).
 - Common for JavaScript developers, leveraging npm's ecosystem and tools.

 ### Cons